Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_blog_ai_assistant_using_streamlit_openai_and_llamaindex/build_rag_based_blog_ai_assistant_using_streamlit_openai_and_llamaindex.md

 - How to build a data pipeline to download the blogs for retrieval
 - How to chuck the blogs into smaller contexts which can then be augmented with the input prompt to an LLM
-- How to build a Streamlit App to serve as the UI for SnowStart bot
+- How to build a Streamlit App to serve as the UI for the chatbot

 ### Prerequisites